NikhilMukraj/spiking-neural-networks/README.md

     - (could train model on whether word is detected or not, test what it detects on absence of words and then induce hallucinations conditions)
   - Noise could either be direct bayesian modulation of input or input noise from surrounding poisson neurons (latter may be more accurate)
   - Testing how different converging states are from one another, seeing how different signal to noise ratio is
-  - Small world architecture in liquid state machine (various interconnected hubs, ie different connected liquids) effect of cutting off hubs and increasing path size between hubs
+  - Small world architecture in liquid state machine (various interconnected hubs, ie different connected liquids or stable attractors) effect of cutting off hubs and increasing path size between hubs
-  - Liquid state machine could be used to test this as well as spiking Hopfield networks
+  - Liquid state machine could be used to test this as well as spiking Hopfield networks, ideally a liquid state machine with explicit working memory in the form of some connected stable attractor
     - Liquid state machine could either be used to classify a given stimulus (visual or auditory)
     - Hallicunation could be considered when absence of stimuli generate readouts that say there exists auditory stimuli
     - Could also be considered a general misclassification